sf-wdi-37/dom-events-jquery/README.md

 #### Event Bubbling

-This might seem very straightforward, but in reality the `event.target` usually isn't the only element that knows about the event.
+This might seem very straightforward, but in reEmilyty the `event.target` usually isn't the only element that knows about the event.

 `index.html`